 Holding hands carries with it a significance in storytelling and real life.
-Science shows that joining hands can synchronise breathing and heart-rate while, in fiction, an outstretched hand is an offer, a plea or an invitation.
+Science shows that joining hands can synchronise breathing and heart-rate while, in fiction, an outstretched hand is an offer, a plea or invitation.
 In The Last Jedi, Rey and Kylo Ren get better acquainted through a shared Force connection.
 It begins with swapping snide remarks and sarcasm, but quickly blossoms into something fertile, friendly and even erotic.

 So strong is their connection that they appear to be in the same space, as if they could reach out and touch.
-In one of the most striking shots of the movie, the screen is filled with Rey and Ren’s hands before cutting in closer, to their fingertips just millimetres apart.
+In one of the most striking shots of the movie, the screen fills with Rey and Ren’s hands before cutting in closer, to their fingertips just millimetres apart.
 The scene is loaded with sexual imagery, bathed in warm romantic light and sensually shot.
 The viewer can almost see how the lines of their fingerprints fit together like missing pieces of the same puzzle.

 As well as the erotic, The Last Jedi also shows hands connecting on a planetary scale.
 Rey, and later Luke, place their palms on the ground of Ahch-To and feel the world ebb and flow beneath their fingertips.
 It’s through this revelation that Rey attunes her senses to the Force and understands the deeper connection between all things, from an unhatched egg to the swelling sea.

 Hands are by their very nature a catalyst for the senses, able to pick up on the tiniest changes of a surface and sense how much pressure is needed to grip.
 For a Force user, hands are an even more important tool.
 Rather than being the means through which the Force flows, hands articulate that energy.
 Both Darth Vader and Luke Skywalker are able to control the force despite having mechanical arms.